filiphr/maven-dependency-offline-annotation-processor-paths/README.md

-This is a repository showing a problem with Maven `dependency:go-offline` with Maven Compiler plugin `annotationProcessorPaths`
+This is a repository showing a problem with Maven `dependency:go-offline` with Maven Compiler plugin `annotationProcessorPaths`.
+See https://issues.apache.org/jira/browse/MCOMPILER-571 for more information as well.

 To reproduce the problem first run